Retro-Devils/Devils-Box/README.md

 ## Whats This?

-- A Toolbox and more built for RetroPie.
+- A Toolbox and more built for Linux retro gaming.

 - Functions